 I’m overjoyed that the government and the Ghana Football Association didn’t get their wish.
 I’m even more thrilled at the reaction of other Ghanaians.
 Unprecedented was the word, Sports Journalist, Christopher Opoku used to describe the outpouring of joy and gratitude for this loss.
 People have been united in their outrage at the decision to bid.

-Government has been notified, it cannot use football to distract us ever again.
-Successive governments have always capitalized on football and the Black Stars to divert attention state.
+The government has been notified, it cannot use football to distract us ever again.
+Successive governments have always capitalised on football and the Black Stars to divert attention from the state of affairs.
 Conversations about corruption, sanitation, poverty and all other issues are subordinated when the Black Stars win.
 Parties put hosting a successful AFCON and Black Stars performance on their report cards for election campaigns.

 It was coming.
 After the Black Stars’ humiliating elimination from the 2014 World Cup, the revelations at the Dzamefe Commission hearings, and intense dumsor, Ghanaians were bound to jubilate over the failed bid.